 Some of our clients may experience difficulty in supporting their current operations and implementing their business plans.
 These clients may reduce their spending on our services, or may not be able to discharge their payment and other obligations to us.
 These circumstances are influenced by general economic and industry-specific conditions, and could have a material adverse impact on our business, financial condition and results of operations.
 In addition, as a result of these conditions, our clients, in particular our Internet-related clients that may experience (or that anticipate experiencing) difficulty raising capital, may elect to scale back the resources they devote to customer service technology, including services such as ours.
 If the current environment for our clients, including, in particular, our Internet-related clients, does not improve, our business, results of operations and financial condition could be materially adversely affected.
 In addition, the non-payment or late payment of amounts due to us from a significant number of clients would negatively impact our financial condition.
-We increased our allowance for doubtful accounts by \$15,000 to approximately \$85,000 in the year ended December 31, 2003, principally due to an increase in accounts receivable as a result of increased sales.
-During 2003, we wrote off approximately \$21,000 of previously reserved accounts, leaving a net allowance of \$64,000 at December 31, 2003.
-We did not increase our allowance for doubtful accounts in the year ended December 31, 2002.
-This is attributable to the fact that our accounts receivable collections improved in 2002, due primarily to the significantly larger percentage of our total outstanding accounts receivable now comprised of businesses with more established and proven operating histories, and to a lesser extent, to the fact that an increased number of our clients now pay us by credit card.
+During 2004, we increased our allowance for doubtful accounts by \$30,000 to approximately \$94,000, principally due to an increase in accounts receivable as a result of increased sales, and we wrote off approximately \$40,000 of previously reserved accounts, leaving a net allowance of \$54,000 at December 31, 2004.
+During 2003, we increased sales, and we wrote off approximately \$21,000 of previously reserved accounts, leaving a net allowance of \$64,000 at December 31, 2003.